JoseVale-pt/hello-world/README.md

-# hello-world
+# Learn GIT / GITHUB
-Learnig how to use GitHub/Git
+Learnig how to use Git / Github

 Something about myself, they say.
 Ok.
 I am from Portugal, i am sales manager in a tech company but my academic road was intended to be a programer or a system analyst.